 Crossing the road I pop into the Patriot pub for lunch.
 With the warm afternoon air I grab a table outside on the pavement where I spend an hour or so watching the world go by.
 Housed in an old Bank of New Zealand building, the Patriot is Devonport’s only British pub and prides itself on its food.
 It has every reason to as well as I devour their delicious Patriot burger.

-Though Devonport is the location for my weekend trip, there are many other Velvet Escapes in and around Auckland.
+Though Devonport is the location for my weekend trip, there are many other great places to visit in and around Auckland.
 New Zealand is geared towards the outdoors and Auckland is no different.
-Whether it is walking along the coastline and beaches of the North Shore or climbing up the volcanic cones of Mt Eden and One Tree Hill to the south of the city, being able to discover more of my favourite city is the perfect Velvet Escape.
+Consider walking along the coastline and beaches of the North Shore, or climbing up the volcanic cones of Mt Eden and One Tree Hill to the south of the city.

 About this week’s guest writer